Modeling scale-up of particle coating by atomic layer deposition: Model

 \subsubsection{Batch process with well-mixed reactor approximation}

 This model assumes ideal mixing so that all particles are homogeneously coated [Figure \ref{fig1}(A)].
-Furthermore, the precursor is also efficiently mixed in the reactor, so that the well-mixed approximation applies.
-An example would be a rotating drum reactor under near-static precursor flow conditions.
+Under the assumption that all particles are homogeneously mixed, we only need to consider a single value for the fractional surface coverage.
+Furthermore, the precursor is also efficiently mixed in the reactor, and the well-mixed approximation applies.
+A prototypic example would be a rotating drum reactor under near-static precursor flow conditions.
+As mentioned in Section \ref{sec_reactors}, the precursor transport is defined by a residence time $t_\mathrm{res}$.

 For a single reactive pathway, the model equations are: